 Four Centuries of Massachusetts Furniture unites eleven institutions in an unprecedented collaboration highlighting Massachusetts furniture making, from the 1600s to the present day, through a series of craft demonstrations, workshops, symposia, lectures, and much more.
 Now through Spring 2015, there are a multitude of exhibitions and events organized by participating institutions.… Read More

 BOSTON, Mass. – September 13, 2013 – Skinner, Inc. is proud to announce its sponsorship of Four Centuries of Massachusetts Furniture.
 Through the sponsorship, Skinner is providing financial underwriting as well as in-kind support for the exhibitions presented by the participating institutions in the Four Centuries of Massachusetts Furniture project, including the Concord Museum, the Fuller Craft Museum, Historic Deerfield, the Massachusetts Historical Society, Old Sturbridge Village, and the Peabody Essex Museum.… Read More

 Guest post by Brock Jobe, Professor of American Decorative Arts, Winterthur Museum, Garden & Library

 Who doesn’t love furniture?
 It can be practical or frivolous, plain or posh, historic or contemporary, but ultimately it is so essential.
 Furniture surrounds us.
 Without it, life would certainly be more of a struggle.
-Consider the challenges of writing this blog without a chair and a table.… Read More
+Consider the challenges of writing this blog without a chair and a table.
+How long can one stand, hold a computer in one hand, and type with the other?… Read More